allanpk716/CaffeLog2PlotPic/README.md

 Caffe Train Log 2 Plot And Save PNG

+How to use:

+  Run Log2Plot.bat

-Run Log2Plot.bat and drag *.log into it.
+  LogFilePath:  Drag *.log into it.
+  refresh:      Input 0 Draw Once,Input 1 Watch Loop (60s)

   One *.log one Time, and it will ask you again.